If you don’t have a lot of cash, PC gaming may sound like it’s not for you, especially when supposedly-cheaper-for-gaming consoles are on the market.

 This PC likely won’t in most titles, but with a few upgrades- namely our recommended CPU and GPU upgrades- it can in well-optimized, eSports-oriented games.

-No point in shelling out for the 300 dollars gaming PC build if you’re going to use crappy monitor speakers or iPhone earbuds.
+No point in shelling out for the best gaming PC build under 300 dollars if you’re going to use crappy monitor speakers or iPhone earbuds.
 Make sure you grab one of these if you’re serious about a good gaming experience.

 The Logitech Z130 Speakers come in cheap, but provide an entry-level audio experience at a low price and high quality.
 While you’ll need to pay extra for surround sound and other features, the Z130 is a perfectly fine place to start for most gamers and consumers.